 Awareness is always the first step in making lifestyle changes.
 We have to be aware of what we’re doing before we can do it differently.
 Take notice of when you’re multitasking.
 What does it feel like in your body?
 Is this what you want?

 When you notice yourself wound up and doing too many things at once, take a pause.
 Stop, inhale, exhale, and ask, “What is most important right now?”
 Then do that one thing.

 Whether it’s on your phone or other device, using a timer, even for 2 minutes, helps to focus on the task at hand.
 Using a timer is a powerful way to condition your brain to do just one thing at a time.
 Start small and appreciate those baby steps!

 Just say No

 In order to be masters of our time and energy (precious resources), we have to become masterful at saying no. Only we know what a “yes” or “no” is for us.
 Take a pause before committing to an activity or responsibility.
-“Thank you for asking and I’ll get back to you” is a powerful statement, and allows us the time to reflect on our time and energy before making a new commitment.
+“Thank you for asking and I’ll get back to you,” is a powerful statement, and allows us the space to reflect on our time and energy before making a new commitment.

 Undoing patterns of distraction takes time and practice, but is well worth the effort.
-Let’s be kind to ourselves as we learn to do better together.

 I’d love to hear, what are you learning about your own patterns with multitasking?
 Are you a recovering multitasker?
 Tell us in the comments.